Directors Responsibility & Advice

 Accepting monies for goods or services that cannot be fulfilled

 Not to withdraw funds for non business activities

 In some cases such as failure of any of the above or having an overdrawn directors loan account or guarantees as a director you can be held personally responsible.
 An overdrawn directors loan account will be treated as an asset of the company and will have to be repaid.

 Seeking the right advice is always essential and should be done as soon as you become concerned about the possibility of insolvency.
 There are many cases where good advice can be a saviour to your issues.
 Our wealth of experience have helped companies out of an insolvent position by forward planning which could involve restructuring, stock levels, staffing levels, raising finance amongst many options to be considered.
 There is also administration with agreement with creditors to allow you to trade out of the difficulties.

 Time is always of the essence and seeking professional advice as soon as possible is a must.

-There is perhaps some good news if a business has to be liquidated in that the liquidator will the contact to all creditors, organising payment of staff, dealings with HMRC etc. effectively taking it all off your shoulders.
+There is perhaps some good news if a business has to be liquidated in that the liquidator will carry out all the contact to creditors, organising payment of staff, dealings with HMRC etc. effectively taking it all off your shoulders.